Fatty acid synthesis: Fatty Acid Synthesis

+Throughout the cycle, seven ATP molecules are used for the conversion of seven acetyl-CoA molecules into seven molecules of malonyl-CoA, which is used as the substrate for chain elongation.
+Hence, the seven molecules of malonyl-CoA are omitted from the stoichiometric equation, given that they were originally derived from acetyl-CoA.

+Further Elongation of Palmitate

+Palmitate produced by FAS can be used in the generation of even longer fatty acids, in a process unsurprisingly catalyzed by elongase enzymes, which lengthen palmitate to yield long chain fatty acids.
+Alternatively, palmitate can undergo desaturation reactions, in a process catalyzed by desaturase enzymes, which ultimately generate unsaturated fatty acids.
+Elongation of palmitate requires the addition of a CoA thioester to palmitate in an ATP-dependent reaction, which is catalyzed by acyl-CoA synthetase.
+Further elongation occurs through the subsequent additions of malonyl-CoA molecules onto palmitate, or onto other saturated or unsaturated fatty acyl-CoA substrates.
+These further elongation reactions are catalyzed by fatty acyl synthase enzyme, which is located on the cytosolic face of the endoplasmic reticulum (ER).
+Herein, these condensation reactions are driven by the decarboxylation of the additional malonyl-CoA substrates.
+Unlike the former elongation cycles, which produced the sixteen-carbon palmitate substrate, the further elongation of palmitate does not involve ACP and does not rely on a multifunctional enzyme (i.e., FAS).

+Regulation of Fatty Acid Synthesis

 Conversion of carbohydrates into fatty acids

 In humans, fatty acids are formed from carbohydrates predominantly in the liver and adipose tissue, as well as in the mammary glands during lactation.
 The pyruvate produced by glycolysis is an important intermediary in the conversion of carbohydrates into fatty acids and cholesterol.
 This occurs via the conversion of pyruvate into acetyl-CoA in the mitochondrion.
 However, this acetyl-CoA needs to be transported into cytosol where the synthesis of fatty acids and cholesterol occurs.
 This cannot occur directly.
 To obtain cytosolic acetyl-CoA, citrate (produced by the condensation of acetyl-CoA with oxaloacetate) is removed from the citric acid cycle and carried across the inner mitochondrial membrane into the cytosol.
 There it is cleaved by ATP citrate lyase into acetyl-CoA and oxaloacetate.
 The oxaloacetate can be used for gluconeogenesis (in the liver), or it can be returned into mitochondrion as malate.
 The cytosolic acetyl-CoA is carboxylated by acetyl-CoA carboxylase into malonyl-CoA, the first committed step in the synthesis of fatty acids.